katzenpost/hpqc/README.md

 ```

+## MKEM

+The [MKEM package](https://pkg.go.dev/github.com/katzenpost/hpqc@v0.0.53/kem/mkem) is an efficient multiparty encryption scheme.
+You can pass it any NIKE scheme.

 ## BACAP

 You can read more about BACAP  in section 4 of our paper: https://arxiv.org/abs/2501.02933

 ## The PQ NIKE: CTIDH via highctidh

-This library makes available the post quantum NIKE (non-interactive key exchange) known as [CTIDH](https://ctidh.isogeny.org/) via CGO bindings.
-However these CGO bindings are now being maintained by the highctidh fork: https://codeberg.org/vula/highctidh.git That having been said, if you are going to use CTIDH you'll want to read the highctidh README; here we reproduce some of the notes about the golang cgo bindings:
+This library includes the post quantum NIKE (non-interactive key exchange) known as [CTIDH](https://ctidh.isogeny.org/) via CGO bindings.
+However these CGO bindings are now being maintained by the highctidh fork: https://codeberg.org/vula/highctidh.git If you are going to use CTIDH you'll want to read the highctidh README; below we reproduce some of the notes about the golang cgo bindings.

 ### musl libc and cgo